Do you do things all at once or one at a time?

 There is an endless list of things to do to live more simply, be happier, and improve our lives.
-There is always more we could be doing.
-Just thinking about all of the things we can do is overwhelming.
+There is always more we could be doing but just thinking about all of the things we can do is overwhelming.

-I used to go for the do it all or die trying approach, but I usually ended up burning out and not doing anything very well.
+I used to go for the do it all or die trying approach and I usually ended up burning out and not doing anything very well.
 Once I started to focus on one thing at a time, I had more energy, attention, and commitment to see things through and discover the benefits.

-Try one or more of these 22 ways to simplify your life, but only choose one at a time.
+Try one or more of these 22 ways to simplify your life … and I dare you to only choose one at a time.

 Project 333.
 A new season of minimalist fashion challenge Project 333 begins on October 1st.
 A simple closet is the gateway to a simple life.
 Once you experience the benefits of simplicity in your wardrobe, you’ll want it everywhere.